Deepanshu-Nst/Venturizer-Lead-Intelligence-Platform-VLIP-/README.md

 ## Design Decisions

-- **No chatbot UI**: Clean form-based flow with one question at a time — avoids generic chatbot aesthetic
+- **No chatbot UI**: Clean form-based flow with one question at a time — avoids generic chatbot aesthetic while maintaining conversational feel.
-- **No LLM dependency**: All scoring is deterministic rule-based — no API calls, no latency, no cost
+- **Hybrid AI Scoring**: A deterministic rule-based engine computes 80% of the score for immediate speed and auditability, while a background Groq Llama 3 AI Analyst computes the remaining 20% based on qualitative free-text analysis.
+- **Smooth Scrolling**: Lenis is used on the Landing Page to create a premium, fluid scrolling experience expected in top-tier venture capital websites.
 - **useReducer state machine**: Local state management without Redux/Zustand — sufficient for single-question-at-a-time flow
 - **Code-split analytics**: Recharts (420KB) lazy-loaded only on Analytics page
 - **Local-first persistence**: Session saved to localStorage with 300ms debounce — survives page refresh